15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 SHOTPRIME STUDIO/Adobe angry lady talks with frauds via phone

-Beyond any doubt, insurance claims adjusters are not your friend.
-Their goal (and what they’re paid for) is to reduce what’s paid out, saving the insurance company money.
+Insurance claims adjusters are not your friends.
+They are paid to save the insurance company money.

 It’s common for insurers to pass you around from one adjuster to the next, often requiring more time and growing your frustrations.

-It’s important for you to avoid foolish mistakes and make sure you stick to the same factual story every time.
-Push for answers and a resolution where possible and reach out to an attorney with any issues.
+It’s essential for you to avoid making mistakes and make sure you stick to the same factual story every time.
+Push for answers and a resolution where possible, and reach out to an attorney with any issues.

 Want to learn how to make an extra $200?